CNN Building Blocks

 layers to ensure the output dimension size matches the input dimension size — the only exception to this rule is if I want to purposely reduce spatial dimensions via convolution.
 Applying zero-padding when stacking multiple CONV

-layers on top of each other has also demonstrated to increase classification accuracy in practice.
+layers on top of each other has also been demonstrated to increase classification accuracy in practice.
 Libraries such as Keras can automatically compute zero-padding for you, making it even easier to build CNN architectures.

 A second personal recommendation is to use POOL